 Many, but not all speak little or very poor Spanish.
-We suggest you try to get as many different good opinions that you can but make sure you to keep the statement above in mind when you give weight to the advice your get.
-The real truth is almost nothing is written in “stone” here so almost anything can happen.
+The real truth is almost nothing in Costa Rica is written in “stone” so almost anything can happen.
 That is part of the “charm” and also why when you get good advice, work hard and smart, (and a little lucky) can do quite well here.

 - Don’t have false expectations.